Caravelle Hotel

 The Caravelle Hotel Saigon is located in Ho Chi Minh City, Vietnam.
 The hotel was opened to the public on Christmas Eve 1959, when the city was known as Saigon.
 It was named after the Sud Aviation Caravelle, a jet airliner operated by the hotel's owner Air France at that time.

 Contemporary journalists noted its use of Italian marble, bullet-proof glass and a "state-of-the-art air-conditioning system and a Berliet private generator."

-The hotel’s modern design was the work of a Vietnamese architect, Mr. Nguyen Van Hoa, a graduate of École Supérieure des Beaux-Arts in Hanoi.
+The hotel’s modern design was the work of a Vietnamese architect, Mr. Nguyen Van Hoa, a graduate of the École Supérieure des Beaux-Arts in Hanoi.

 The original ten-story building is now adjoined to a 24-story tower that forms the bulk of the new property.
 However, the Saigon Saigon Rooftop Bar has changed little since 1959.

 Caravelle Hotel is owned by the state-owned Saigon Tourist Co.

 History

 During the 1960s, the Caravelle was home to the Australian Embassy, the New Zealand Embassy, and the Saigon bureaus of NBC, ABC and CBS.
 As a hub of communication, it played an important role in the Vietnam War.
 The Manifesto of the Eighteen became better known as the Caravelle Manifesto after a press conference to announce it was held at the hotel.
-It also became part of Vietnam fiction and non-fiction literature, such as in Danielle Steele's novel "Message From Nam" and Morley Safer's memoir "Flashbacks".
+It also became part of Vietnam fiction and non-fiction literature, such as in Danielle Steele's novel Message From Nam and Morley Safer's memoir Flashbacks.

 On the morning of August 25, 1964, at around 11:30 am, a bomb exploded in room 514, on a floor occupied mostly by foreign journalists, who were all out on assignment.
 Nine rooms were damaged, windows were blown out of several cars parked in the street, and a number of people were injured without fatalities.

 The Australian Embassy was protected by Australian Army soldiers.
 As part of the draw-down of Australian forces in the country, these became the independent Australian Embassy Guard Platoon, Saigon which was stationed at the Caravelle Hotel from March 1972 until June 1973.

 Following the fall of Saigon in 1975, the hotel was taken over and operated by the government and renamed the Độc Lập (Independence) Hotel.
-This name remained until 1998, when the Caravelle name was relaunched following refurbishment was finished.
+This name remained until 1998, when the Caravelle name was relaunched following refurbishment.